 |27 April 2022||5pm||Dr Daniel Renshaw||Humanitarian and exterminatory elements of discourse on removal and repatriation in modern Britain|

 This event is co-hosted by the Global Diversities and Inequalities Research Centre.

-The seminars will take place online on BlackBoard Collaborate.
+The seminars took place online on BlackBoard Collaborate.

 Find out more about the seminars

 It's clear Britain has a tradition of institutionalised racism, but is there a more liberal tradition of anti-racism that's been hidden from the history books?
 Find out at our seminar.